raspberrypilearning/321-make-mentor-guide/en/step_9.md

 --- task ---

-**Tip:** Talk to creators about their hobbies, their culture, and the issues that matter to them as well as topics of local and topical interest.
-Explain that their knowledge is really valuable when creating technology projects &mdash; a project always needs to be about something.
+**Tip:** Talk to creators about their hobbies, their culture, and the issues that matter to them as well as subjects of local and topical interest.
+Explain that young people's knowledge is really valuable when they create technology projects &mdash; a project always needs to be about something.
 Be aware that creators from minority groups may not feel comfortable being seen as a representative of their community &mdash; it can be better to have individual conversations than group discussions.

 --- /task ---